bs2kbs2k/smlinux/README.md

 Note` --config` is only needed if `CONFIG=0` in your config file, otherwise it will come up automatically.

-Note` --hd` only needs to be applied if `UpdateHD=0` in smlinux configuration, and what was initally installed with`InstallHD=1` has changed/updated since you last built, or if you wish to add HD add-ons to an existing build that doesn't have them.
+Note` --hd` only needs to be applied if `UpdateHD=0` in smlinux configuration, and what was initally installed with`InstallHD=1` has changed/updated since you last built, or if you wish to add HD add-ons to an existing build that was made with `InstallHD=0`.

-If you want to save your existing build, rename it (anything) before running the update, for example:

-	mv ~/sm64pc/build/us_pc ~/sm64pc/build/firstbuild

-Note smlinux automatically stores one previous build by adding the suffix .old to its foldername (and restores it if your update fails to build.
+Note smlinux automatically saves one previous build by adding the suffix .old to its foldername (and restores it if your update fails to build).
+If you want prevent it from being erased during the next update, rename it (anything) before running smlinux, for example:

+	mv ~/sm64pc/build/us_pc.old ~/sm64pc/build/firstbuild

 ## **How to I configure options like controllers, camera, rumble, etc?**
 *dont not apply to sm64-port repository*